dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Politics is a profession a serious, complicated and, in its true sense, a noble one.
+  I'm an optimist in the sense that I believe humans are noble and honorable, and some of them are really smart.
+I have a very optimistic view of individuals.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1018 days)
+## 🌟 Experiences (1019 days)

 ### 🧮 Programming languages